 How Much Do Solar Panels Cost in Ireland?

-Solar panels in Ireland cost between €5,000 and €14,000 before the SEAI grant, depending on system size.
-After the grant of up to €1,800 and with 0% VAT on residential installations, a typical 10-panel (4.4 kWp) system costs €5,500–€7,500 net.
-The system pays for itself in 4–6 years and generates free electricity for 25+ years.
+The solar power cost in Ireland ranges from €5,000 to €14,000 before the SEAI grant, depending on system size.
+PV panel prices have fallen significantly, and after the grant of up to €1,800 and with 0% VAT, a typical solar home cost for a 10-panel (4.4 kWp) system is €5,500–€7,500 net.
+The system pays for itself in 4–6 years and generates free solar energy for 25+ years.

 Prices as of early 2026.
 Based on quotes from Irish SEAI-registered installers.